Babushkas, samovars and bubbly, to boot!

 An intriguing mix of Russian heritage and South African tradition is what sets Hazendal Wine Estate apart, and adds a wonderfully novel dimension to a day in the Winelands.
 The Russian-born Voloshins, who own the farm, have brought the culture and customs of their birthland to the Cape, judiciously combining them with the overarching Cape Dutch aesthetic so prevalent in this corner of the Winelands.

-The estate includes many new attractions, such as the boundary-pushing Avant-Garde Restaurant (headed by Michélle Theron), and the state-of-the-art children’s edutainment centre, Wonderdal.
-But for a true taste of Russian heritage, Hazendal’s Russian Tea Ceremony stands out as an exotic and culturally enriching experience.
+The estate brims with attractions for young and old, such as Babushka Deli and Wonderdal, a state-of-the-art children’s edutainment centre, but for a true taste of Russian heritage, Hazendal’s Russian Tea Ceremony stands out as an exotic and culturally enriching experience.

 Russian Tea Ceremony at Hazendal

 The Russian Tea Ceremony harks back to the grandeur of the tsarist era, and represents not just a sophisticated culinary pursuit, but an expression of Russian hospitality.

 An opulent space, with hand-painted murals, crystal chandeliers and an exotic aquarium, transports guests to a bygone era.
 Floor-to-ceiling glass walls offer full views into a working cellar, with industrial-chic elements planting you firmly in the 21st century.